 Having never visited the Middle East, we traveled through three countries (Jordan, Iran and Egypt) this year.
 Having dreamed of climbing Mount Kilimanjaro for over a decade, we made it to the top.
 Having regretted skipping Bangladesh on our previous trip through South Asia several years ago, we promised ourselves to return and visit this little known country; this year we did.
 And when we were invited to speak at a tourism conference in Egypt at the end of the year, we decided this was the right time to begin sharing our knowledge of the tourism industry while taking the opportunity to see a few pyramids along the way.

-So without further ado, here’s a look back at 2011 and all the people and places we were able to experience and learn from.
+So without further ado, here’s a look back at 2011 and all the people and places we were able to experience and learn from during the year.

 Koh Samui, Thailand

 We began this year on Koh Samui, an island in the Gulf of Thailand known more for its resorts and partying than a peaceful retreat.
 But we found a little beach house to get the year going with a view.
 Not a bad way to begin.